MickWest/sitrec/docs/FileRehosting.md

 To upload a file, the user must be authenticated.
 This is done by a function that returns a user ID.
 The ID can be a number, or a string.
 This ID is used as the name of the user's upload folder.
 Each user can only upload to their own folder, so determination of the ID is entirely server-side.

-A custom authentication method can be implemented by creating a file **sitrec-config/auth-config.php** with a function getUserIDCustom() which returns a user ID, or 0 if not logged in.
+A custom authentication method can be implemented with a function getUserIDCustom() in config.php, which returns a user ID, or 0 if not logged in.
 For example, this is the metabunk authenticator.
 ```javascript
 function getUserIDCustom()
 {